Price Position and Structural State

 Correlation, Beta, and Index Relationship

 DOT remains strongly linked to the broader crypto market (Sigloid Index), with beta showing normal sensitivity to index movements.
 Correlation confirms that DOT moves closely with the index, while R² shows that index behavior explains a significant share of its movement.
 This means broader market direction carries meaningful weight when interpreting DOT.
-Over the 30-day window, the relationship is stable.
+Over the 30-day window, the relationship is weakening.
 Over the 60-day window, the relationship is stable.
 Over the 180-day window, the relationship is stable.

 | Window | Correlation | Beta | R² | Read |